To Our Membership:

 For general distribution to all beekeepers in the Midlands:

-(excerpts from Clemson Update on Honey Bees in the News at: http://www.clemson.edu/extension/beekeepers/news_feed.html
+Excerpts from Clemson Update on Honey Bees: https://www.clemson.edu/extension/beekeepers/

 You have likely seen or heard about the bee kill in SC.
 Mosquito control and pollinator protection can lead to conflict - communication break downs can be devastating.
 This is a complex issue and simple and easy answers are lacking.
 Complicating the human and pollinator health issues is that Aedes mosquitoes are active during the day so night time sprays are not as effective as those at dawn & dusk.
 Also, SC's climate is very suitable for these mosquitoes and can lead to exposure of bees thanks to warm and humid nights (bees beard on the outside of the hive, increasing ventilation in the hive).